 In the year 1971, more than 3000 people lost their lives in motor accidents out of which about 500 were children.
 Protests against cars spurted all over the city.
 The movement “Stop de Kindermoord”, literally meaning “Stop the child murder” was a particularly memorable and successful movement that along with other factors like, increasing oil rates due to the shortages in 1973, led the Dutch government to change policy to make the streets safer.

 With change in the government’s outlook, came the need for changing public policy and law.
-This led to major changes in the urban planning, where planners began to take into consideration the needs of cyclists in all the stages of planning.
-Special care was taken while designing roads and planning cities, ensuring that cycle paths do not cross other modes of transport, or at best, had minimum intersections.
+This led to major changes in the urban planning, where planners began to take into consideration the needs of cyclists in all the stages of city planning.
+Special care was taken while designing roads and planning cities, ensuring that cycle paths do not cross other modes of transport, or at best, had minimum intersections and adequate protection from fast moving car traffic.

 Many factors contributed to making Amsterdam what it is today.
 Bike friendly urban planning with world-class infrastructure has resulted in a wide network of cycling paths that are well lit, have clear sign posts and are well maintained.